Ghidini 1961, Contemporary Brass Designs

 Almost all of their catalogue of designs are for use at home, which are interpreted in an unusual joyful way.
 One of the most iconic pieces to already emerge is the striking door stopper in the shape of a rabbit, with a skilfully rounded profile, designed by Stefano Giovannoni.
 He has also created small desktop versions to be used as paperweights; and a version as salt & pepper shakers.

-Everything is made with an exact precision, from paper bins to fruit bowls all characterised by a geometric weave, and made with such skill they do not require any welding of the sides.
+Everything is made with an exact precision, from paper bins to fruit bowls all characterized by a geometric weave, and made with such skill they do not require any welding of the sides.

 In its rich variety, the Ghidini 1961 collection is a compendium of the most significant contemporary creative expressions, interpreted and enhanced by Ghidini’s skilful expertise and ability to interpret brass in all its possible shapes and finishes.